kamijou112/cs5229-2025-pa3/exercises/05-monitoring/README.md

 The switch shall implement the following functionalities:
 - Use your sketch implementation from PA2 to keep track of per-flow packet counts.
   - A flow is defined by the 5-tuple: (src IP, dst IP, src port, dst port, protocol).
+  - You only need to handle IPv4 packets.
 - If a flow's packet count exceeds `hh_threshold`, mirror the packet to the collector host `h3` via port `p3`.
   - Only the first packet that exceeds the threshold should be mirrored.
   - Subsequent packets of the same flow should not be mirrored again.